 They are Arts and Crafts Guilds that were founded during The Aragonese era.
 Each of them had a patron saint and their own representative colors; until the XIX century, there were seven Guilds in Oristano, but now there’s only three left.

 The two that are responsible for the Sartiglia planning are the Farmers’ (protected by Saint John the Baptist) and the Wood Workers’ (protected by Saint Joseph) Guilds.
 Both of them choose their Cumponidori and are in charge to make sure that the Sartiglia is held no matter the weather, the social situation, and the economy.

-He is the main character of the event, head of the knights, in charge of guiding them, give blessings to the crowd and city, and represent the Guild’s patron saint.
+He (or she, actually!) is the main character of the event, head of the knights, in charge of guiding them, give blessings to the crowd and city, and represent the Guild’s patron saint.
 He is chosen and officially nominated on February 2nd and has to follow a series of strict rituals during the Sartiglia day.

 In fact, from morning until night, he isn’t considered a human anymore: he becomes a demi-god, a powerful androgynous figure mediating between men and God, appearing on Earth to assist the citizens in their rites for the incoming farming season, which are always hoped to be abundant.
 He performs several tasks during the day to separate the various parts of the festival and to symbolically grant God’s favor.

 Since Sartiglia is a Medieval festival (also called “Giostra”, Jousting), the accompanying music matches the age it was created.
 One of the unique charms of this event is the trumpets and drums echoing through the streets from the morning: the musicians are all Sartiglia veterans and know the songs by heart.